Hargers/sitelen-pona-ucsur-guide/README.md

     * Please follow the [installation instructions](https://github.com/Aliucord/Aliucord?tab=readme-ov-file#-installation) in the readme

 2. Install the Themer plugin, which will allow you to change Aliucord's font.
     * One method for doing this is pasting in the zip link (<https://github.com/Vendicated/AliucordPlugins/blob/builds/Themer.zip?raw=true>) into a Discord message, then clicking the link in Aliucord.

-3. In Aliucord, go to <kbd>User Settings</kbd>  (click your pfp in the botton right) -> <kbd>Plugin Settings</kbd> (near the bottom) -> <kbd>Themer</kbd> and toggle <kbd>Enable Custom Fonts</kbd>.
+3. In Aliucord, go to <kbd>User Settings</kbd>  (click your pfp in the bottom right) -> <kbd>Plugin Settings</kbd> (near the bottom) -> <kbd>Themer</kbd> and toggle <kbd>Enable Custom Fonts</kbd>.

 4. Click <kbd>New Theme</kbd>, enter a name for your new theme, toggle the theme, and click the pencil icon on your theme to edit it.

 5. On the new menu click the <kbd>Fonts</kbd> button, then click the `*` and paste in this link: <https://github.com/ETBCOR/nasin-nanpa/releases/download/n4.0.0/nasin-nanpa-4.0.0-UCSUR.otf>.

-    This is nasin-nanpa, which is the font that'll allow you to view sitelen pona
+    This is nasin-nanpa, which is the font that'll allow you to view sitelen pona.

 6. Click off the popup, then press the save button in the bottom right.
 When it prompts you to restart, restart.